About the survey

 - monitoring and evaluating policy

 Local authorities also use the survey to compare local indicators with national figures.
-Other organisations include NHS England and other NHS bodies, charities and voluntary organisations.
-The survey is also widely used by universities for education, research and analysis purposes.
+Other organisations include NHS England, other NHS bodies, charities and voluntary organisations.
+The survey is also widely used by academics and researchers from different universities in England.

 Examples of how information from the HSE has been used include: